chaos46692/carl-tracy.com/content/media/books-23.md

 A collection of beautify short stories.
 We get to find out if Linh and Kaito get together, how Princess Selene came into the care of Scarlet's mother, how (the now) Lihn Cinder met her family and many other fantastic stories.

-## A Psalm for the Wild-Built / A Prayer for the Crown-Shy  (Monk and Robot duology)
+## A Psalm for the Wild-Built and A Prayer for the Crown-Shy
 ### _Becky Chambers_
 My first introduction to Becky Chambers.
 I love these books so much.
 They were my first introduction to [Solarpunk](https://en.wikipedia.org/wiki/Solarpunk).
 Set in the world of Panga, the stories revolve around a monk (Sibling Dex) who meets a robot (Splendid Speckled Mosscap).
 This is unusual because many